actsl/kiss_sdl/README.md

 tested.
 A 32 bit compiler also works with 64 bit Windows, but a 64 bit compiler cannot be used with 32 bit Windows.

-It was also tested in the Visual Studio Community 2015 and SDL2 version 2.0.7.
+It was also tested in the Visual Studio Community 2015 (and 2019) and SDL2 version 2.0.7.
 The project files for the Visual Studio are provided, but a similar changes to the library paths should be made if necessary, as described above, in the project -> properties -> configuration properties -> vc++